rustwasm/wasm-bindgen/guide/src/reference/arbitrary-data-with-serde.md

 [`gloo_utils::format::JsValueSerdeExt`]: https://docs.rs/gloo-utils/latest/gloo_utils/format/trait.JsValueSerdeExt.html

-## `JsValue::from_serde` / `JsValue::into_serde`
+## History

+In previous versions of `wasm-bindgen`, `gloo-utils`'s JSON-based Serde support (`JsValue::from_serde` and `JsValue::into_serde`) was built into `wasm-bindgen` itself.
+However, this required a dependency on `serde_json`, which had a
-In previous versions of `wasm-bindgen`, `JsValue::from_serde` and `JsValue::into_serde` were the recommended way of using Serde to convert to/from JS values.
-These were implemented using the JSON approach with `serde_json`.
-This caused problems when certain features of `serde_json` and other crates were enabled that caused it to depend on `wasm-bindgen`, creating a circular dependency, which is illegal in Rust and caused people's code to fail to compile.
-So, they were deprecated.
+problem: with certain features of `serde_json` and other crates enabled, `serde_json` would end up with a circular dependency on `wasm-bindgen`, which is illegal in Rust and caused people's code to fail to compile.
+So, these methods were extracted out into `gloo-utils` with an extension trait and the originals were deprecated.